Selegiline hydrochloride 5 mg tab: No new patients and discontinuation

 - Eldepryl will be delisted later in 2022, to allow time for all stock in the supply chain to be used up.

 Get reimbursed for waived GP co-payment fees

 We know that moving people from one treatment to another due to a change in funding can be difficult.
 To support this, we are covering the cost of one GP patient co-payment.
-This waiver will be in place from 1 August 2021 to 28 February 2022.

 To claim reimbursement, the following criteria need to be met for each patient:

 - The patient has been prescribed selegiline prior to 1 August 2021